ibm-garage-tsa/edge-demohub/src/pages/contribute/index.md

 ---
-title: Contributing to Cloud Pak for Multicloud Management DemoHub
+title: Contributing to IBM Edge Application Manager DemoHub
-description: Guide for contributing content to the CP4MCM Bootcamp
+description: Guide for contributing content to the IEAM Demohub
-keywords: 'ibm,cam,install,cloud automation manager, cp4mcm'
+keywords: 'ibm,edge,ieam'
 ---

 <PageDescription>

-Anyone can contribute to IBM Cloud Paks playbook projects, whether you are an IBM'er or not.
+Anyone can contribute to IBM Edge Application Manager demohub, whether you are an IBM'er or not.
 We welcome your collaboration & contributions happily, as our reference applications are meant to reflect your real world scenarios.
 There are multiple ways to contribute: report bugs and improvement suggestions, improve documentation, and contribute code.
 </PageDescription>